 Today I had the privilege to walk from Cambridge, Massachusetts (Kendall Square) to Boston's (Kenmore Square).
 Along the walk I spent a bit of time in Boston Public Garden which is beautifully squeezed between the familiar Boston Common and the Commonwealth Avenue Mall.
 I saw a lot.
 In this post I want to share my … Continue reading 3 free ways to experience Boston Public Garden

+August 2017 A tribute to Phillis Wheatley is at the Boston Women’s Memorial along Commonwealth Avneue Mall.
 Phillis Wheatley, was the first published African-American female poet.
 Phillis Wheatley was sold into slavery at the age of seven or eight and transported to North America.
-She was purchased by the Wheatley family of Boston who taught her to read and write and encouraged her poetry when they saw her talent.
-The publication of her Poems on … Continue reading Why you need to know Phillis Wheatley
+She was purchased by the Wheatley family of Boston who taught her to … Continue reading Why you need to know Phillis Wheatley

 An engineering marvel, The Stata Center is one of the most recognizable and iconic buildings on the Campus of Massachusetts Institute of Technology in Cambridge.
 It is a perfect entry Daily Post's Weekly Photo Challenge: Corners Boston Globe architecture columnist Robert Campbell wrote "the Stata is always going to look unfinished.
 It also looks as … Continue reading Corners and Angles at MIT’s Stata Center

 What a delight to stroll through a vineyard!
 Several Biblical stories use vineyards as an illustration and it was a blessing to encounter a grapevine firsthand.
 The tour guide at @flaghillwinery in Lee, New Hampshire explained the workings of viticulture in September 2014.
 The dense canopy includes the leaves, the clusters of grapes, the vines and … Continue reading Dense Grape Clusters at Flag Hill